Pandas Merge DataFrames Explained Examples

 You can also Merge DataFrames by Index using left_index and right_index params.
 If you notice the above examples, it ignored the index from the merged DataFrame result.
 Joining on Index retains the indexes.

-Note that you can also use index from the left and columns from the right DataFrame and vice-versa to perform the merge.
+Note that you can also use the index from the left and columns from the right DataFrame and vice-versa to perform the merge.

 # Merge DataFrames by Index